ucb-art/chisel-jtag/README.md

 ```
 // Generate a JTAG TAP with a 2-bit IR and IDCODE instruction code of b00.
 // BYPASS chain is selected for all other instruction codes.
-val tap = JtagTapGenerator(2, Map(), idcode=Some((0, JtagIdcode(0xA, 0x123, 0x42))))
+val tapIo = JtagTapGenerator(2, Map(), idcode=Some((0, JtagIdcode(0xA, 0x123, 0x42))))
 io.jtag <> tap.io.jtag
-io.output <> tap.io.output
-io.status <> tap.io.status
+// tapIo.output.instruction provides the current active instruction, negative-edge latched per the spec.
 ```

-JtagTapGenerator instantiates a TAP controller block (which is its return value) and some predefined data scan chain blocks (like the required BYPASS and optional IDCODE registers).
+JtagTapGenerator instantiates a TAP controller block (returning its IO) and some predefined data scan chain blocks (like the required BYPASS and optional IDCODE registers).
 It also generates the necessary muxes between the controller and the connected data chains (selected by currently active instruction).
 On a Module hierarchy level, this means that the generated TAP controller, generated data scan chains (BYPASS and possibly IDCODE), and any user-defined data chains are directly inside the same Module.

 The arguments are:
 - `irLength`: Int - length, in bits, of the instruction register.
 - `instructions`: Map[Chain, BigInt] - a Map of data registers (Chains) to the instruction code that selects them.
+Multiple instructions may select the same chains for scan, for example if the instructions have different state actions.
 - `idcode`: Option[(BigInt, BigInt)] - optional IDCODE generator.
 A value of None means to not generate a IDCODE register (and BYPASS, with an instruction code of all ones, will be selected as the initial instruction), while a value of (instruction code, idcode) generates the 32-bit IDCODE register and selects its corresponding instruction code as the initial instruction.

 All unused instruction codes will select the BYPASS register.